 In 2018, 75 years after the tragic accident, a monument was raised close to Fagradalsfjall that was dedicated to the memory of the victims of the crash.
 In 2023, it was moved because of the eruptions in the area and can now be found by the intersection of the Reykjanesbraut and Grindavikurvegur roads.

 That question is difficult to answer without the ability to see the future.
 Just like Iceland's weather, the seismic activity of Iceland is unpredictable.
-Fagradalsfjall volcano had not erupted for over 6,000 years before 2021, but now it has erupted three years in a row.
+Fagradalsfjall volcano had not erupted for over 6,000 years before 2021, but has since erupted three years in a row.

 In 2022, the Fagradalsfjall eruption lasted for just about three weeks.
 However, the eruption of 2021 lasted for a total of six months.
 During the eruption period, there were a lot of ebbs and flows along the way.
 Sometimes the eruption lulled, and lava output was very low for a few days or weeks, but then the activity would resume dramatically with significantly more lava.
 The rate of lava flowing from the volcano ranged from one cubic meter per second up to 50 cubic meters per second.